mertkaandev/nodejs-mysql-basic-crud-api/README.md

-## Node.js and MySQL Basic Crud App
+## Node.js and MySQL Basic Crud Api
 Run

 To run this project, download it to your computer and open it with a code editor.
 Open `server/database/mysql/connectMysql.js` file and give it MySQL database connection informations.
 After you should download the packages that this project depends on from the terminal with the `npm install` command.
 Dependencies of this project: